Demographics of Sierra Leone: Population

-Population Estimates by Sex and Age Group (01.VII.2020):
+Population Estimates by Sex and Age Group (01.VII.2020) (Estimates or projections based on the 2015 population census.):

 Vital statistics

 Registration of vital events is in Sierra Leone not complete.

 The website Our World in Data prepared the following estimates based on statistics from the Population Department of the United Nations.

-Fertility and Births
+Demographic and Health Surveys

 Total Fertility Rate (TFR) (Wanted Fertility Rate) and Crude Birth Rate (CBR):

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.